-- (1) IN GENERAL.-The import relief that the President is authorized to provide under this section with respect to imports of an article is as follows: - (A) The suspension of any further reduction provided for under Annex 2.3 of the Agreement in the duty imposed on the article. - (B) An increase in the rate of duty imposed on the article to a level that does not exceed the lesser of- - (i) the column 1 general rate of duty imposed under the HTS on like articles at the time the import relief is provided: or - (ii) the column 1 general rate of duty imposed under the HTS on like articles on the day before the date on which the Agreement enters into force. - (2) PROGRESSIVE LIBERALIZATION.-If the period for which import relief is provided under this section is greater than 1 year, the President shall provide for the progressive liberalization (described in article 8.2.2 of the Agreement) of such relief at regular intervals during the period of its application.

-(d) PERIOD OF RELIEF.- - (1) IN GENERAL.-Subject to paragraph (2), any import relief that the President provides under this section may not be in effect for more than 2 years.
+- (1) IN GENERAL.-The import relief that the President is authorized to provide under this section with respect to imports of an article is as follows: - (A) The suspension of any further reduction provided for under Annex 3.3 of the Agreement in the duty imposed on the article. - (B) An increase in the rate of duty imposed on the article to a level that does not exceed the lesser of- - (i) the column 1 general rate of duty imposed under the HTS on like articles at the time the import relief is provided; or - (ii) the column 1 general rate of duty imposed under the HTS on like articles on the day before the date on which the Agreement enters into force. - (2) PROGRESSIVE LIBERALIZATION.-If the period for which import relief is provided under this section is greater than 1 year, the President shall provide for the progressive liberalization (described in article 8.2.3 of the Agreement) of such relief at regular intervals during the period of its application. - (d) PERIOD OF RELIEF.- - (1) IN GENERAL.-Subject to paragraph (2), any import relief that the President provides under this section may not, in the aggregate, be in effect for more than 4 years. - (2) Extension.- - (A) In general.-If the initial period for any import relief provided under this section is less than 4 years, the President, after receiving a determination from the Commission under subparagraph (B) that is affirmative, or which the President considers to be affirmative under paragraph (1) of section 330(d) of the Tariff Act of 1930 (19 U.S.C.
+1330(d)(1)), may extend the effective period of any import relief provided under this section, subject to the limitation under paragraph (1), if the President determines that- - (i) the import relief continues to be necessary to remedy or prevent serious injury and to facilitate adjustment by the domestic industry to import competition: and - (ii) there is evidence that the industry is making a positive adjustment to import competition. - (B) ACTION BY COMMISSION.- - (i) INVESTIGATION.-Upon a petition on behalf of the industry concerned that is filed with the Commission not earlier than the date that is 9 months, and not later than the date that is 6 months, before the date on which any action taken under subsection (a)

-(2) Extension.-

-- (A) IN GENERAL.-Subject to subparagraph (C), the President, after receiving a determination from the Commission under subparagraph (B) that is affirmative, or which the President considers to be affirmative under paragraph (1) of section 330(d) of the Tariff Act of 1930 (19 U.S.C.
-1330(d)(1)), may extend the effective period of any import relief provided under this section by up to 2 years, if the President determines that- - (i) the import relief continues to be necessary to remedy or prevent serious injury and to facilitate adjustment by the domestic industry to import competition; and - (ii) there is evidence that the industry is making a positive adjustment to import competition. - (B) ACTION BY COMMISSION.- - (i) INVESTIGATION.-Upon a petition on behalf of the industry concerned that is filed with the Commission not earlier than the date that is 9 months, and not later than the date that is 6 months, before the date on which any action taken under subsection (a) is to terminate, the Commission shall conduct an investigation to determine whether action under this section continues to be necessary to remedy or prevent serious injury and whether there is evidence that the industry is making a positive adjustment to import competition. - (ii) Notice and hearing.-The Commission shall publish notice of the commencement of any proceeding under this subparagraph in the Federal Register and shall, within a reasonable time thereafter, hold a public hearing at which the Commission shall afford interested parties and consumers an opportunity to be present, to present evidence, and to respond to the presentations of other parties and consumers, and otherwise to be heard. - (iii) Report.-The Commission shall submit to the President a report on its investigation and determination under this subparagraph not later than 60 days before the action under subsection (a) is to terminate, unless the President specifies a different date. - (C) PERIOD OF IMPORT RELIEF.-Any import relief provided under this section, including any extensions thereof, may not, in the aggregate, be in effect for more than 4 years. - (e) RATE AFTER TERMINATION OF IMPORT RELIEF.-When import relief under this section is terminated with respect to an article- - (1) the rate of duty on that article after such termination and on or before December 31 of the year in which such termination occurs shall be the rate that, according to the Schedule of the United States to Annex 2.3 of the Agreement, would have been in effect 1 year after the provision of relief under subsection (a); and - (2) the rate of duty for that article after December 31 of the year in which such termination occurs shall be, at the discretion of the President, either-